SoftwareAG/webmethods-sample-project-layout/README.md

 ** bpmProjects: defines where the BPM Process Models are located ** etc.
 * __config.environments__: The location of the environments groovy definition file, e.g. "[ENV.groovy](./ENV.groovy)".
+* __config.deployer.splitDelpoymentSets__: If "true", deployments are split into in multiple deployment sets with a matching number of deployment candidates.
+See [Splitting Deployments](#splitting-deployments) for details.
 * __config.deployer.varsubDir__: The location of the variable substitions files, please see below for details.
 * __config.build.version__: The build version in the form of "${MAJOR}.${MINOR}.${PATCH}".
 Adjust to your liking, has to be changed for each release manually in this file.
 This build version is used to mark the FBRs, and it is passed along to ABE, which for example sets the build property of package's manifest.v3 file to this value.
 * __config.build.fbr.type__: Either "local" or "artifactory":